melanotan ii mastery course

 M melanotan II peptide

-a synthetic cyclic 7-amino-acid analog of alpha-MSH developed at the university of arizona in the 1990s. binds non-selectively to melanocortin receptors MC1R-MC5R. never approved by any regulatory body for human use.
+A synthetic cyclic 7-amino-acid analog of α-MSH developed at the university of arizona in the 1990s.
+Binds non-selectively to melanocortin receptors MC1R-MC5R.
+Never approved by any regulatory body for human use.

 C cyclic heptapeptide molecule

-a peptide of seven amino acids whose chain is closed into a ring. melanotan II uses a lactam bridge between aspartate and lysine to form this ring, which makes it more stable and more potent than linear alpha-MSH.
+A peptide of seven amino acids whose chain is closed into a ring.
+Melanotan II uses a lactam bridge between aspartate and lysine to form this ring, which makes it more stable and more potent than linear α-MSH.

 M melanocortin receptor receptor

-a family of five receptors (MC1R through MC5R) that respond to alpha-MSH and related peptides. each subtype controls different functions, from pigmentation to appetite to sexual response. melanotan II hits four of them at once.
+A family of five receptors (MC1R through MC5R) that respond to α-MSH and related peptides.
+Each subtype controls different functions, from pigmentation to appetite to sexual response.
+Melanotan II hits four of them at once.

 M MC1R receptor